ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-The classes that implement the Signal interface represent asynchronous signals sent from the caller thread to the Executor worker thread.
+These classes, which implement the Signal interface, represent asynchronous signals sent from the caller thread to the Executor worker thread.
 The Subscribe class is a signal to create a new subscription.
 The Request and Cancel classes are signals for processing the Subscription events _request_ and _cancel_.
-The Next class is a signal to send multiple Subscriber _onNext_ events during a single asynchronous call.
+The Next class is a signal to send multiple Subscriber _onNext_ events during a single asynchronous call to avoid frequent thread context switches.

 ```java